Homeless World Cup: Tournament details

 The winning team gets 3 points.
 The losing team gets zero points.
 If a match ends in a draw, it is decided by sudden-death penalty shootout and the winning team gets two points and the losing team gets one point.
 Games are 14 minutes long, in two seven-minute halves.

 The field measures 22m long x 16m wide.

+Broadcast

+FIFA+ broadcasts the Homeless World Cup.